vfarcic/devops26/manuscript/02-intro.md

 Let's explore what we're getting with that command.
 You should be able to correlate my explanation with the console output.

+W> If you get stuck with the `waiting for external loadbalancer to be created and update the nginx-ingress-controller service in kube-system namespace`, you probably encountered a bug.
+To fix it, open the AWS console and remove the `kubernetes.io/cluster/jx-rocks` tag from the security group `eks-cluster-sg-*`.

 W> Do not be too hasty answering `jx` questions.
 For all other types of Kubernetes clusters, we can safely use the default answers (enter key).
 But, in the case of EKS, there is one question that we'll answer with a non-default value.
 I'll explain it in more detail when we get there.
 For now, keep an eye on the "`would you like to register a wildcard DNS ALIAS to point at this ELB address?`" question.

 The process started creating an EKS cluster right away.
 This will typically take around ten minutes, during which you won't see any movement in `jx` console output.
 It uses CloudFormation to set up EKS as well as worker nodes, so you can monitor the progress by visiting the [CloudFormation page](https://console.aws.amazon.com/cloudformation/).

 Next, the installation of Jenkins X itself and a few other applications (e.g., ChartMuseum for storing Helm charts) will start.
-The exact list of apps that will be installed depends on Kubernetes flavor, the type of the setup, and the hosting vendor.
+The exact list of apps that will be installed depends on the Kubernetes flavor, the type of setup, and the hosting vendor.
 But, before it proceeds, it'll need to ask us a few other questions.
 Which kind do we want to install?
 Static or serverless?
-Please answer with `Static Jenkins Server and Jenkinsfiles`.
-We'll explore the serverless option later.
+Please answer with `Serverless Jenkins X Pipelines with Tekton`.
+Even though Jenkins X started its history with Jenkins, the preferred pipeline engine is [Tekton](https://cloud.google.com/tekton/), which is available through the serverless flavor of Jenkins X. We'll discuss Tekton and the reasons Jenkins X is using it later.

 The next in line is Ingress.
 The process will try to find it inside the `kube-system` Namespace and install it if it's not there.
 The process installs it through a Helm chart.
 As a result, Ingress will create a load balancer that will provide an entry point into the cluster.